John Blair (Australian footballer)

-John Blair (born 17 March 1955) is a former Australian rules footballer who played with the South Melbourne Football Club, Fitzroy Football Club and St Kilda Football Club in the Victorian Football League (VFL).
-He has since become a successful coach in Queensland and is currently senior coach of the Aspley Football Club.
+John Blair (born 17 March 1955) is a former Australian rules footballer who played with the South Melbourne Football Club, (now Sydney Swans) Fitzroy Football Club (now Brisbane Lions) and St Kilda Football Club in the Victorian Football League (VFL).
+He has since become a successful coach in Queensland.

 A utility, Blair spent a lot of his career as a centre-half back but was also used up forward.
-He had begun his career at Noble Park Football Club and it was from there was he was recruited to South Melbourne.
+He had begun his career at Noble Park Football Club and it was from there he was recruited to South Melbourne.
 He made his VFL debut in 1975, against Footscray at Waverley Park, but it was the only game he played that season.
 Over the next two years he put together 23 senior appearances, only to be traded to Fitzroy during the 1978 season.
 He didn't play a VFL match in 1979 and in 1980 was playing for his third club, St Kilda.
-He appeared just twice for St Kilda and left at the end of the year, to captain-coach Queensland club Morningside.
+He appeared just twice for St Kilda and left at the end of the year, to captain-coach Queensland club Morningside in the QAFL.